Reading time: 6 minutes

 Newsrooms have become echo chambers of governmental messaging.
 And the people have become gaslighted victims.

-This is the most commonly discussed form of gaslighting.
-It is so because the term itself found its way into public consciousness from a film that had a husband gaslighting his wife.
+The most discussed form of gaslighting.
+Perhaps because the term “gaslighting” found its way into public consciousness from the film of that name.

 FAQs